-Move-in for new students is on September 17, 2022.
-Continuing students move-in on September 18, 2022.
-Please look for more information regarding Welcome Week events and opportunities to connect with your fellow students.
+Move-in for new students is on September 16, 2023.
+Continuing students move-in on September 17, 2023.
+Please look for more information regarding Fall Welcome events and opportunities to connect with your fellow students.

 Make your Experience a Success!

-Appointments are now available on the Housing Portal for students moving in September 17-18.
+Make appointments on the Housing Portal for Fall Move-in.
 To choose a move-in appointment time please follow these steps:

 ITEMS TO CONSIDER/REMEMBER: